mllam/neural-lam/README.md

-Below follows instructions on how to use Neural-LAM to train and evaluate models, with details given first given for each kind of datastore implemented and later the graph generation.
+Below follows instructions on how to use Neural-LAM to train and evaluate models, with details first given for each kind of datastore implemented and later the graph generation.
 Once `neural-lam` has been installed the general process is: